 “I may not be the smartest man around, but I can smell the tea leaves shaking on a tree,” said Mr. Barton expressing himself in a malapropism.
 “All these liberals and their college-talking loudmouths are taking over the state.
 When my grandparents moved here, it was a great place.
 My grandpa built the Shasta Dam with his own bare hands.
 Now, we can’t afford to live here unless I do a computer thing.”

 “They need tree cutters, not stump grinders,” continued Mr. Barton.
 “PG&E has tree work, just not the kind I do.
-I bet if I was Mexican I’d have free food and rent.”
+I bet if I were Mexican, I’d have free food and rent.”

 Now that the cost of living has gone up, and the fact that Mr. Barton isn’t interested in going back to school or learning a new trade.
 He says he had no choice to move away from what he calls “Commiefornia.”